Afghanistan: information for prospective students - Welcome!

 +44 (0) 1904 324027

 We offer a number of scholarships and funding opportunities for international students:

 - Postgraduate taught funding, scholarships and loans

 We award many international scholarships every year, recognising achievement by applying a tuition fee discount:

 Other sources of funding

-If you're leaving school in Afghanistan with the Baccalauria / Baccalaureate Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Baccalauria / Baccalaureate (Afghanistan Grade 12 Graduation Certificate) you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.